-Today we want to highlight a tool that you can use yourself to start keeping track of the people that love your website, and your content – that you never even knew were there.
+Today we want to highlight a tool that you can use yourself to start keeping track of the people that love your website and your content – that you may have never even known was there.
 It’s called the Facebook pixel.

 It might sound complex, but the truth is that the Facebook pixel is a friendly tool that will help you raise your voice and have a greater impact on social networks!

 By using it you can better know your audience and their interests and develop a message to reach them in a personal and meaningful way.
 Remember: it’s all about the engagement!

 The Facebook pixel works by using cookies to track those users who generate an event on your website.
 By the way, an “event” is any interaction that has been made on the page.
 Here’s a list of the most common events you’ll track: